Manishkotian/Card-design/README.md

  ### `npm start`

 ## Process of implementation
-1. Fetched endpoint Api and stored the value in redux.
+1. Fetched mock Api and stored the value in redux.
 2. Used React-Bootstrap for UI responsiveness.

 ## Project structure